nx-dotnet/nx-dotnet/docs/core/executors/serve.md

 ### verbosity

 - (string): Sets the verbosity level of the command.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
 The default value is m.
 Available since .NET Core 2.1 SDK.

+### watch

+- (boolean): Determines if the serve should watch files or just run the built packages